asyncapi/website/content/blog/automated-releases.md

 ## What full automation means

-Full automation means that release process if fully automated with no manual steps... what else did you think :trollface:.
+Full automation means that release process if fully automated with no manual steps... what else did you think.

+<iframe src="https://giphy.com/embed/6uGhT1O4sxpi8" width="480" height="240" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/awkward-pulp-fiction-john-travolta-6uGhT1O4sxpi8">via GIPHY</a></p>

 Your responsibility is just to merge a pull request.
 The automation handles the rest.